-The FBI’s Trump-Campaign Informant: What You Need to Know
+The FBI’s Trump Campaign Informant: What You Need to Know

-If you’ve been diverting all your energy to the Royal Wedding the last couple of days, you might have missed that President Trump has glommed on to a new pet conspiracy theory: that an FBI informant embedded in the Trump campaign conspired to undermine him during the 2016 campaign, thus proving all his rantings about a hostile “Deep State” true.
+If you’ve been diverting all your energy to the royal wedding the last couple of days, you might have missed that President Trump has glommed on to a new pet conspiracy theory: that an FBI informant embedded in the Trump campaign conspired to undermine him during the 2016 campaign, thus proving all his rantings about a hostile “deep state” true.

-The allegation has been floating around for weeks, with President Trump’s loyalists in Congress, most notably Congressman Devin Nunes, wielding it as another tool to undermine Special Counsel Robert Mueller’s Russia investigation.
+The allegation has been floating around for weeks, with President Trump’s loyalists in Congress, most notably Representative Devin Nunes, wielding it as another tool to undermine special counsel Robert Mueller’s Russia investigation.

-On Friday, the Washington Post and New York Times published stories that shed much more light on the matter.
+On Friday, the Washington Post and New York Times published articles that shed much more light on the matter.
 There was an FBI informant gathering information about Trump campaign officials.
 But, unsurprisingly, Trump and Nunes’s version of events doesn’t quite track with reality.
 Here’s what we know so far:

 Why was there an informant in the first place?

-In the summer of 2016, as the FBI grew increasingly concerned about possible ties between Russia and the Trump campaign, it launched a top-secret investigation labeled “Crossfire Hurricane.”
-Only a handful of FBI agents knew the particulars of the probe, in stark contrast to the more wide-ranging investigation into Hillary Clinton’s emails.
+In summer 2016, as the FBI grew increasingly concerned about possible ties between Russia and the Trump campaign, it launched a top-secret investigation named “Crossfire Hurricane.”
+Only a handful of FBI agents knew the particulars of the inquiry, in stark contrast to the more wide-ranging investigation into Hillary Clinton’s emails.
 The informant was one part of the early, stutter-stop efforts to investigate possible collusion.
-Crossfire Hurricane was eventually folded in to Special Counsel Robert Mueller’s ongoing investigation.
+Crossfire Hurricane was eventually folded in to Mueller’s ongoing investigation.

 What did the informant do?